IRS Audit Process Explained for Businesses in Great Neck Estates, NY

 Can the IRS audit a business multiple years in a row?

 Yes, the IRS can audit multiple tax years, especially if discrepancies or high-risk patterns are present.
-Each year is considered separately during the review.
+Each year is reviewed separately.

 Do all businesses in Great Neck Estates face audits?